 Land’s end was less than three minutes away from my location but I still left.
 I was hungry so I stopped at a small upscale pizza shop on the boardwalk.
 You could always get weird pizzas in Emerald City, even the lower establishment served such oddities as chicken avocado or goat cheese and figs pizza.
 My favorite was the Egg-Spinach one.
 I got small pie and left the place only a few minutes before the rendezvous time.
 I arrived first, so I sat down and began chomping down on the food.

 “Damn that looks good.”
 Kaleb said when he finally arrived.

 I handed him some and he began eating alongside me.
 We stayed silent for a minute, just eating and watching the last ray of sunlight over the sea.

 “So, how are you doing?”
 He finally said when we were done.

 “I’m doing alright, the elixir and your hands patched the worst of it.
 But I’m still sore everywhere.”

 “Yeah, it happens… Listen I wanted to talk to you about… eh…”

 “It’s okay, I didn’t expect it to mean anything…” I said, my tone lowering.
 “I mean we were both just in a bad state and I’d understand if you don’t want to--”

-He kissed me.
-I kissed back.
+I didn’t finish my sentence as he kissed me.
+And I kissed him back.
 It was nice.
-Better than the first try.
+Better than our first try.
 Although kind of weird as I could still taste the pizza...

 “Okay…” I said out of breath when he broke off.
 “I guess that answers that question.”